 A total fee of $76 must also be included.
 This can be paid online, via check made payable to “Maine State Treasurer”, or by including your credit card information on your printed application.

 Complete your CPE requirements

 Your CPA license in Maine will expire on September 30 of each year.
 In order to maintain your license, you need to meet the state’s CPE requirements, which consist of 40 hours of continuing education annually.
+You can view these requirements on the State Board's website.
 Qualifying programs include: